 First, let’s go over the ingredients list:

-- Bob’s Red Mill Blanched Almond Flour – this gives the scones such a delicious texture and flavor!
+- Bob’s Red Mill Blanched Almond Flour gives the scones a delicious texture and flavor!

-- Bob’s Red Mill Arrowroot Flour – helps with the scones texture and makes it light and fluffy.
-With just almond flour, it can turn out a little bit dense.
+- Bob’s Red Mill Arrowroot Flour helps with the scones’ texture and makes them light and fluffy.
+With just almond flour, they can turn out a little bit dense.
 Tapioca flour works well as a replacement here!

 - Baking Powder – for the lift!!

-- Cinnamon, Sea salt, Nutmeg – for the flavors of fall!
-If you’re not a nutmeg fan, you can skip it.
+- Cinnamon, Sea salt, and Nutmeg—for the flavors of fall!
+If you’re not a nutmeg fan, skip it.
 Alternatively, if you like a lot of spices, add more!

 - Maple Syrup – for more sweetness and that ~maple flavor~